fluescher/cascld-kubernetes/00-docker/03 - Composing Containers .md

 ## Bonus - Try mysql as well

 Try use the mysql instance of docker-compose.
 If this works, try to replicate the same behaviour using plain docker.

+## Bonus - Replicate docker-compose behaviour using plain docker

+You are able to replicate docker-compose by using plain docker commands.

+Try to do that by consuling the documentation: https://docs.docker.com/engine/tutorials/networkingcontainers/

+Main commands you need to use are:

+- `docker network`
+-  docker run parameters: `--net` and `--name`